Skip to main content

 • One permit required per boat that is on the water; permit is transferable.

-• Purchase where hunting/fishing licenses are sold or the Electronic License system or online at Oregon State Marine Board website.
+• Purchase where hunting/fishing licenses are sold or the Electronic License System or online at the Boat Oregon Store website.

 All boats, regardless of size, are required to stop at inspection stations when stations are open.